freeseek/gtc2vcf/README.md

 Using a reference not provided by Illumina
 ==========================================

 Illumina provides <a href="https://support.illumina.com/bulletins/2017/04/infinium-human-genotyping-manifests-and-support-files--with-anno.html">GRCh38/hg38</a> manifests for many of its genotyping arrays.
 However, if your genotyping array is not supported for the newer reference by Illumina, you can use the `--fasta-flank` and `--sam-flank` options to realign the source sequences from the manifest files you have and recompute the marker positions.
 This approach uses <a href="https://support.illumina.com/bulletins/2016/05/infinium-genotyping-manifest-column-headings.html">source sequence</a> and <a href="https://support.illumina.com/bulletins/2017/06/how-to-interpret-dna-strand-and-allele-information-for-infinium-.html">strand</a> information to identify the marker <a href="https://support.illumina.com/bulletins/2016/06/-infinium-genotyping-array-manifest-files-what-does-chr-or-mapinfo---mean.html">coordinates</a>.
 It will need a sequence aligner such as `bwa` to realign the sequences and it seems to reproduce the coordinates provided from Illumina more than 99.9% of the times.
+Mapping information will follow the <a href="https://github.com/Illumina/GTCtoVCF#manifests">implicit dbSNP standard</a>.
 Occasionally the source sequence provided by Illumina is incorrect and it is impossible to recover the correct marker coordinate from the source sequence alone

 You first have to generate an alignment file for the source sequences from a CSV manifest file
 ```